-BRX is the only approved CPC/CBT Major Capital Project in the period 2005/06 to 2007/08.
-Treasury Board and CBT Board approval to proceed with this 120 MW, \$205 million project was obtained in February 2003; a fixed-price design-build contract was signed in February 2003; and, construction commenced in April 2003.
-The contractual Commercial Operation Date for BRX is September 7, 2006.
-Forecast BRX capital spending over the period of the Service Plan totals \$46 million (\$157 million having been advanced from 2002/03 to 2004/05).
-In accordance with the Budget Transparency and Accountability Act, a Major Capital Project Plan was submitted for BRX to the Clerk of the BC Legislative Assembly on March 18, 2003 (which is available on CPC's web site www.columbiapower.org/content/projects.html under BRX).
-While WAX is not yet an approved project, the following capital spending table includes estimated WAX capital spending to the end of 2007/08 on the assumption that CPC receives the requisite approval to enter into a design-build contract in early 2007/08.
+BRX is the only approved CPC/CBT Major Capital Project in the period 2006/07 to 2008/09.
+Treasury Board and CBT Board approval to proceed with this 120 megawatt, \$205 million project was obtained in February 2003; a fixed-price design-build contract was signed in February 2003; and, construction commenced in April 2003.
+The contractual commercial operation date for BRX is September 7, 2006, however a delay is expected until late 2006/07.
+Forecast BRX capital spending over the period of the Service Plan totals \$22 million (\$183 million having been advanced from 2002/03 to 2005/06).
+In accordance with the Budget Transparency and Accountability Act, a Major Capital Project Plan was submitted for BRX to the Clerk of the British Columbia Legislative Assembly on March 18, 2003 (which is available on CPC's web site www.columbiapower.org/content/projects.html under BRX).
+While WAX is not yet an approved project, the following capital spending table includes estimated WAX capital spending to the end of 2008/09 on the assumption that CPC receives the requisite approval to enter into a design-build contract in early 2007/08.